ombg/imgdb_conv/Part_III_optimization.md

 If you got it then write it down in the thesis.
 Maybe here as a first version.

 ### Gradient check
 The analytically computed gradients should be checked using a numerical method.
-The numerical and the anlytical result should contain the same gradient matrix $\nabla_{w} L$.
+The numerical and the analytical result should contain the same gradient matrix $\nabla_{w} L$.
 The results can be compared using the Frobenius norm.